 Marinated carnitas tacos are a must at this low-frills Eastie mainstay, but don’t overlook traditional comforts, like the pozole rojo, a porky stew with hominy and vibrant red chilis.

 There are mouth-watering tacos, tostadas, tamales, and other antojitos on the menu at this growing food truck and takeout empire, but the specialty is loaded tortas.
 Choriqueso, with Mexican sausage and gooey Oaxacan cheese; pescado; and pollo empanizado (fried chicken) are all unique delights.
 The sandwiches come on fresh telera bread with beans, avocado, and a slick of chipotle mayo.
 Looking for a more formal dining experience?
 Tenoch owners Alvaro and Andres Sandoval are opening a sit-down restaurant and tequila bar in Medford, called El Tacuba.

 24 Riverside Ave., Medford, 781-395-2221, 382 Highland Ave., Davis Square, Somerville 617-764-1906, 3 Lewis St., North End, Boston, 617-248-9537, tenochmexican.com.

 Tu y Yo

-This longstanding, no-frills Somerville spot is not your average taco joint—though they do offer an authentic grasshopper version.
+This longstanding Somerville spot is not your average taco joint—though they do offer an authentic grasshopper version.
 Try the camaron con pulpo (shrimp with octopus) with a smoky, garlicky mojillo sauce.

 858 Broadway, Somerville, 617-623-5411, Facebook.